lunabacilio/chronometer-app/README.md

 # cronometro

-This is my first app steps to deploy:
+This is my first app,
+You have 2 ways to deploy:
+* First
+** Hello